Boers

 - Cultural Proverbs Sayings

-- Common proverbs include 'Boer maak 'n plan' (A Boer makes a plan), reflecting their resourcefulness and adaptability.
+- Common sayings emphasize hard work, perseverance, and faith, such as 'Boer maak 'n plan' (A Boer makes a plan).

 - Naming Conventions And Terms Of Address